gethop-dev/duct.module.compiler-cljs/README.md

 :dev.gethop.duct.module/cljs-compiler {}
 ```

-The module assumes that the main entrypoint for ClojureScript
-application which is `<project-ns>.client`.
-But it's configurable.
 The module accepts a `:environments` key which is a map with multiple
 environments configuration (dev, test, prod, etc.).
 Each environment
 has a mandatory key `:compiler` and a optional key
 `:compiler-config`.
 The former is the compiler you want to use for the
-given environment, and the latter is the configuration for the compiler.
+given environment, and the latter is the configuration for the
+compiler.

 Currently the module supports two compilers: